steelx/steelx/README.md

 10+ years of experience in JavaScript Web Development, building applications for the cloud in the Service, Education and Fintech industry.
 I code in JavaScript, TypeScript, Dart and Rust.
 Also have Devops experience using Google Cloud Run, AWS and Docker

-*Bonus:* I'm 2D gamedev enthusiast mostly in Rust programming.
+*Bonus:* I'm 2D gamedev enthusiast.

 #### Follow me on:
 [![Dev.to](https://img.shields.io/badge/ajinkyax-dev.to-%23333?style=for-the-badge&logo=appveyor)](https://dev.to/ajinkyax)